Polyconseil/vue-gettext/README_DEV.md

 that then can be merged together using specialized tools like [`webpack-merge`](https://github.com/survivejs/webpack-merge).

-We took a different approach here: one file per environment.
+We took a different approach here: one file per environment, because we don't provide production environment so we just have one file for the development environment.
+The distribution build is made with Rollup (cf section 11 of this file).

 The current environment is set in an environment variable.
 Node.js provides the [`process.env` property](https://nodejs.org/api/process.html#process_process_env)